Portuguese Africans: Sierra Leone

 In the latter part of the 15th century, Portuguese vessels began making regular visits to Sierra Leone.
 For a period, they established a fortress on the northern shore of the Freetown estuary.
-The Portuguese had also a fort in Tumba, that in XVIII century was already in ruins.
+The Portuguese had also a fort in Tumba, that in the 18th century was already in ruins.
 This estuary ranks among the world's largest natural deep-water harbours and stands out as one of the scarce well-suited harbours along the storm-beaten 'Windward Shore' of West Africa, spanning from Liberia to Senegal.
 It swiftly became a preferred haven for European seafarers seeking refuge and a source of potable water.
 Subsequently, some Portuguese sailors – including Portuguese Jews – chose to settle permanently, engaging in trade and forming matrimonial ties with the local populace.

 The Portuguese also engaged in slave trade, which was already present in the region due to the lucrative trans-Saharan trade of slaves in West Africa from the 6th century that at the time of the Portuguese arrival was promoted by the Mali Empire.
-The slave trade was later increased with the arrival of English ships starting in the XVI century.
+The slave trade was later increased with the arrival of English ships starting in the 16th century.
 The trade with the Portuguese - who were highly integrated in the society – involved mainly gold in form of bracelets developed the production of Luso-African ivories, objects in ivory by African or Luso-African craftsmen with elements drawn from Portuguese culture and introduced new agricultural methods.